ianfhunter/GNOLL/doc/gh-pages/developers/FAQ.md

 > How can I use GNOLL to draw cards out of a deck?

 GNOLL does not support tracking the state of internal counters between executions and/or statements, so cannot remove cards from a pool.
 We recommend doing passing reduced options to GNOLL from your script as cards/dice sides are revealed.

+{: .question }
+> GNOLL uses a slightly different syntax than what I would like

+While we have put a lot of thought into GNOLL's choices of characters, You may change which characters are used for operations in the 'dice.lex' file.